 The Hybrid LX is a highly versatile product which can serve both as a rollator and as a transport chair.
-It’s light weight but also very sturdy with the maximum weight capacity of 300 lbs.
+It’s lightweight but also very sturdy with a maximum weight capacity of 300 lbs.
 It’s also easy to fold and take on the road with you!